 | Notification Accuracy | Ensure 100% of delays trigger an automated alert. |

-Objective: Optimize box utilization to lower shipping weight.
+Objective: Improve box utilization to reduce shipping weight.

 | Key Result | Target |